 Social isolation can now be added to the list of human issues, affecting both our mental and physical health.

-They can lead you to lose your hearing, reduce your cognitive skills, get hit by a bus, make no friends.
+It can lead you to lose your hearing, reduce your cognitive skills, get hit by a bus when you’re not paying attention, make no friends.

-If you’re wanting to enjoy your music while still taking advantage of some live human contact, then give yourself an “earphone/smartphone” break.
+If you’re wanting to enjoy more real life, connect and experience genuine human contact, then give yourself an “earphone/smartphone” break.